-I’ve heard some advice recently that I just can’t shake.
-Now I know there are a lot of crazy, and bad, ideas floating around the interwebs, but this one gets me so flustered and fired up.
-Another outdoor blogger, who shall remain nameless, is heavily promoting the idea on their blog and in their social media images that you should “never go outside your comfort zone.”
+I’ve heard some hiking advice recently that I just can’t shake.
+Now I know there are a lot of crazy, and bad, hiking tips floating around the interwebs, but this one gets me so flustered and fired up.
+Another outdoor blogger, who shall remain nameless, is heavily promoting the idea on their blog and in their social media that you should “never go outside your comfort zone.”

 That was their hiking advice.

 That goes against every single of fiber of my being, and I hope at least on some level, you see the problem with this statement, too.

 Hiking Tip: You need to step out of your comfort zone!

 If none of us ever stepped outside of our comfort zones, where would we be?
 Really, though.
 Picture it.

 We would be drones.
 Doing the exact same things everyday, in the same order, eating the same foods, only interacting with the same people, stuck in the same job, maybe escaping to the local, urban park once a week to ‘hike’ the same flat, humdrum loop over and over again, month after month, year after year.
 Never leaving our home states, or even our home towns.